 No results match your search term, but we're constantly adding new issuers to the BondLink platform.
 Looking to learn more?

-Learn about Wyandotte County/Kansas City, Kansas Investor Relations, including Featured News and The Team.
+Learn about Unified Government of Wyandotte County/Kansas City, Kansas, including Featured News and The Team.

 Welcome to the official investor relations website for the Unified Government of Wyandotte County/Kansas City, KS.
 The Department of Finance manages all City and County financing needs, including investor communications.

 Located on the eastern border of the State of Kansas, we are part of a greater metropolitan area of nearly two million people that includes Kansas City, Missouri, and suburbs on both sides of the state line.
 The city is situated at Kaw Point, which is the junction of the Missouri and Kansas rivers.
 Wyandotte County was organized on January 29, 1859.
 The county contains the cities of Bonner Springs (part), Edwardsville, Kansas City, and Lake Quivira (part), and was named for the Wyandot Indians.